Shaf8808/PP4-news-site/TESTING.md

 In terms of the content of my website, it is split into three main categories.
 Articles, Reviews and Releases.
 It was of course important that I was able to add this content successfully without throwing any errors, as well as cover the rest of crud functionality successfully.

-The image below shows that all three categories of content displayed throughout my site are all changeable at the click of a button.
+The image below shows that all three categories of content displayed throughout my site are changeable at the click of a button.
 I can easily edit as well as delete each item quickly without needing to access the admin panel.
 These have all been tested and work as intended.
 I can also create new content such as articles at the top of the page on the navbar seen in the image below.
 This is only visible to me as the administrator, and also all function correctly.

 <img src="docs/readme_images/homepage-admin.jpg">